rodrigues-aline/wav2vec2_interpretation/README.md

-# wav2vec2_interpretation
+# Wav2vec2.0 Interpretation
-Investigating wav2vec2 context representations and the effects of fine-tuning
+Investigating Wav2vec2.0 models context representations and the effects of fine-tuning